fengju514/Expression-Net/README.md

 ![sample_res](https://github.com/fengju514/Expression-Net/blob/master/ExpNet_sample_results.jpg)

 ## Robustness to Image Scale Changes
 Here we show the 3D expression+shape results for several example images of original scale and downscale by 0.2.
-Note that the pose information is ignored here to amphasize the expression changes across the image scales.
+Note that the pose information is ignored here to emphasize the expression changes across the image scales.
 Comparing to the landmark-based expression estimation method, CLNF, and a DCNN method, 3DDFA, our method can well capture the expression in the images and more robust to the low image scales (resolutions).
 Please refer to the paper [1] for more details.

 ## Example 1
 ![sample_res2](https://github.com/fengju514/Expression-Net/blob/master/ExpNet_sample_results_2.jpg)